-I like mine to be somewhat like the consistency of meal.
+I like my Egyptian Dukkah to be somewhat like the consistency of a meal.
 It’s great to sprinkle on top of and dip into without falling off.
 Store in an airtight jar.

-Sprinkle this on top of salads, into soups, over steamed vegetables.
+Sprinkle this Egyptian Dukkah on top of salads, into soups, over steamed vegetables.
 Wherever you need a little spice pick me up, try some Dukkah!

 - 2 tsp black peppercorns